CreativeArindam/SimpleForm/README.md

 It is my first html code to make a simple form. help wanted

-Not: I have already read README file.
+Note: I have already read README file.